 Now when I copy this down, we get the correct commission rates for each salesperson in the list.

 Now let's perform exactly the same lookup using HLOOKUP.
 To do this, I need to first transpose the table from a vertical layout to a horizontal layout.
-This is easy to do with Paste Special transpose feature.
+This is easy to do with Paste Special using the transpose feature.

 Again, HLOOKUP has identical functionality to VLOOKUP.